JensPiegsa/docker-cheat-sheet/README.md

 * to replace a container with an updated version
 	* `pull` the new image from the registry
 	* `stop` the running container
-	* backup your volumes to prepare a rollback
+	* backup your volumes to be prepared for a potential rollback
 	* `run` the newer one by specifying a temporary name
 	* if successful, `remove` the old container and `rename` the new one accordingly